 Palynology of hypersaline lakes in Western Australia

 "This palynological study is part of a collaborative investigation of biogeochemical characteristics of fifty-nine shallow, ephemeral, hypersaline lakes in Western Australia and Victoria, Australia by researchers at the University of Missouri-Rolla and Central Michigan University.
 Data presented here were obtained from seventy-six spot and shallow core samples in order to interpret paleolimnological and environmental changes in thirteen of the fifty-nine lakes, with a majority of the data coming from Lake Brown, WA.
 Transmitted light and scanning electron microscopy were used to identify palynomorphs and dispersed organic matter (palynodebris) in the samples.
-In addition, electron dispersive spectrometry and X-ray diffraction analysis were conducted on one and four samples respectively"--Abstract, leaf iii.
+In addition, electron dispersive spectrometry and X-ray diffraction analysis were conducted on one and four samples respectively"--Abstract, page iii.

 Hogan, John Patrick